SuperOfficeDocs/superoffice-docs/docs/document/cloud/configure.md

 If you want to change where the original templates store new documents created - you can do this by changing the original template property "Document stored in:".
 This will not move the template itself.

-If you want to move the template from CRM Online storage (SO Archive) to Google / Microsoft 365, click **Add** in Document Template list -> Choose "Copy an existing document template file"
+If you want to move the template from CRM Online storage (SO Archive) to Google / Microsoft 365, click **Add** in Document Template list -> Choose "Copy an existing document template file".

 Use a descriptive title for the template, and use "Header" to group templates.
 This makes it easier for the end-user to understand which files save and opens the files in Drive / Word Online.

 **NOTE:**

-* All documents written in SuperOffice will be stored in the SharePoint / Google cloud if the template is set up for it, and available to open and edit in SuperOffice CRM Online
+* All documents written in SuperOffice will be stored in the SharePoint / Google cloud if the template is set up for it, and available to open and edit in SuperOffice CRM Online.

-* If you want to use your Microsoft 365 / Google Workspace account to edit SuperOffice templates, the SuperOffice templates need to be moved from SuperOffice to your SharePoint  / Google Workspace account
+* If you want to use your Microsoft 365 / Google Workspace account to edit SuperOffice templates, the SuperOffice templates need to be moved from SuperOffice to your SharePoint  / Google Workspace account.

-* Old documents will not automatically be moved from SuperOffice to your SharePoint  / Google Workspace
+* Old documents will not automatically be moved from SuperOffice to your SharePoint  / Google Workspace.

-* Moving existing documents or templates to or from SuperOffice and your SharePoint  / Google Workspace is offered as a paid service
+* Moving existing documents or templates to or from SuperOffice and your SharePoint  / Google Workspace is offered as a paid service.

 ### Moving existing SuperOffice documents and templates between SuperOffice Online and cloud document provider